-Evolution and creation do not have different evidences.
+Evolution and creation do not have different evidence.
 We share the same fossils, rock layers, and living organisms.
 We differ in our worldviews.
-Each side begins with a different belief about origins and events that occurred in the distant past.
+Each side begins with a different belief about origins and events in the distant past.

-Both sides agree that the fossil record, as imperfect as it may be, is a record of burial order of once living things that are now dead and fossilized in sedimentary layers.
-It is logical, that for the most part, the lower layers are older than the higher layers.
-In other words, the lower layers were laid down first, then the next layer, then the next and so on.
-In these regards there is no argument.
+Both sides agree that the fossil record, as imperfect as it may be, is a record of the burial order of once-living things that are now dead and fossilized in sedimentary layers.
+It is logical that, for the most part, the lower layers are older than the higher layers.
+In other words, the lower layers were laid down first, then the next layer, then the next, and so on.
+In these regards, there is no argument.
 However, fossils do not form slowly as imagined by gradualism but are likely formed under very rapid catastrophic conditions.

-Where we differ is in the duration of time it took for these layers to form.
+We differ in the duration of time it took for these layers to form.

 Creationist argue that perhaps the fossils formed during the biblical account of the Flood of Noah.
 The bible states that these flood waters were global and covered even the highest mountain tops where we also find marine fossils today.